CommitteeOfZero/compendium/scripting/virtual_machine.md

 } SC3ThreadContext;
 ```

-Notably, there are indeed **no general-purpose registers**, function-local parameters/variables, a freely accessible stack etc.
+Notably, there are indeed **no general-purpose registers**, function-local parameters/variables, return values, a freely accessible stack etc.

+## Memory

+Scripts have access to the following kinds of memory:

+* **32 thread-local variables**, one set per thread, as mentioned above.
+* **8,000 global variables**.
+Similar to thread-local variables, but global across all threads.
+Some of these variables are only used by scripts, some are only used by the runtime (and thus need not be reimplemented), some are shared.
+The reference implementation uses an array of 8,000 32-bit integers for this; we recommend doing the same, as some game systems loop over arrays of structures inside this memory.
+* **6,400 global flags**.
+Like global variables, except they're single bits, and thus officially implemented as an 800 byte bitfield.
+* **Indexed data**.
+Scripts can contain local data arrays.
+These are accessed via the array's [label ID](/scripting/scx_file_format.md) and an element index.

+Details on how these accesses are specified can be found in the expression specification.
+(TODO link)

+(TODO link to symbol list based on worklist.txt)